jlangch/venice/doc/readme/ext-parsatron-guide.md

 Importing
 ---------

-You can grab all the things you'll need by using loading the `parsatron` module:
+You can grab all the things you'll need by loading the `parsatron` module:

 ```clojure
 (load-module :parsatron)